PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     Accessible materials also improve the learning experience for all students and make sites easier to maintain.

+!!! bug ""

+    Blackboard Ultra has an accessibility checker called Ally that will help you to monitor the accessibility of your site and content.
+Refer to our [Instructor Guide](https://docs.google.com/document/d/1oDokxj1Fcfw_CmxOTTT6yOT-CCvZrNAgM3IsVVGE1Is/edit?usp=sharing).

 === "All sites"

     Check that your site and materials meet these key accessibility features: